 This project is set up to illustrate different roadway types as well as transitioning between them.
 When using this as a reference, consider the type of roadway on your project and look at the sections which would apply.
-See Appendix D for typical sections.

 C:\Projects\Roane\SR95PoplarCr\ROSR95MainlineXSections.dgn Access Project Manager.